-Tips & Tricks For This Cheesy Vegetable Taco Skillet
+Tips & Tricks For This Vegetable Taco Skillet

-- Okay, so I know the chopped walnuts in the filling may seem a bit odd, but they really add this awesome texture to the taco “meat”!
-So just trust me!
+- Okay, so I know the chopped walnuts in the filling may seem a bit odd, but they really add this awesome texture to the taco “meat.”
+So just trust me and go with it.

 - The salt.
 I included a range in the recipe since it will depend on the salsa you use for topping.
 Start with the lower amount and add more as needed.

 - You can absolutely use any toppings you’d like here.
 My favorites for this recipe are listed below, but mixing it up is always fun too.

 - Leftovers store and reheat quite well.
 And I find they are much easier to eat at my desk than regular tacos. <— Added bonus.